SG Americas Securities LLC Acquires 26,615 Shares of Brown & Brown, Inc. (NYSE:BRO)

 A number of other institutional investors and hedge funds have also bought and sold shares of the business.
 Janney Montgomery Scott LLC grew its holdings in Brown & Brown by 1.1% during the 4th quarter.
 Janney Montgomery Scott LLC now owns 23,366 shares of the financial services provider’s stock worth $1,108,000 after acquiring an additional 256 shares during the last quarter.
 Nations Financial Group Inc. IA ADV grew its holdings in Brown & Brown by 2.9% during the 3rd quarter.
 Nations Financial Group Inc. IA ADV now owns 9,251 shares of the financial services provider’s stock worth $419,000 after acquiring an additional 259 shares during the last quarter.
 Mattern Capital Management LLC grew its holdings in Brown & Brown by 0.3% during the 4th quarter.
 Mattern Capital Management LLC now owns 109,272 shares of the financial services provider’s stock worth $5,181,000 after acquiring an additional 283 shares during the last quarter.
 Louisiana State Employees Retirement System grew its holdings in Brown & Brown by 0.5% during the 4th quarter.
 Louisiana State Employees Retirement System now owns 58,900 shares of the financial services provider’s stock worth $2,792,000 after acquiring an additional 300 shares during the last quarter.
 Finally, Prestige Wealth Management Group LLC grew its holdings in Brown & Brown by 45.9% during the 3rd quarter.
 Prestige Wealth Management Group LLC now owns 1,020 shares of the financial services provider’s stock worth $46,000 after acquiring an additional 321 shares during the last quarter.
 69.06% of the stock is currently owned by hedge funds and other institutional investors.

 A number of equities research analysts have weighed in on BRO shares.
-Morgan Stanley boosted their target price on shares of Brown & Brown from $50.00 to $51.00 and gave the stock an “equal weight” rating in a report on Tuesday, January 12th.
+Zacks Investment Research lowered shares of Brown & Brown from a “buy” rating to a “hold” rating and set a $49.00 target price on the stock. in a report on Tuesday, January 12th.
 The Goldman Sachs Group raised shares of Brown & Brown from a “neutral” rating to a “buy” rating and upped their price objective for the company from $49.00 to $54.00 in a research note on Friday, January 8th.
 Keefe, Bruyette & Woods raised shares of Brown & Brown from a “market perform” rating to an “outperform” rating and upped their price objective for the company from $50.00 to $54.00 in a research note on Monday, January 18th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Brown & Brown from $47.00 to $50.00 and gave the company a “hold” rating in a research note on Monday, December 14th.
+Morgan Stanley upped their price objective on shares of Brown & Brown from $50.00 to $51.00 and gave the company an “equal weight” rating in a research note on Tuesday, January 12th.
 Finally, Credit Suisse Group upped their price objective on shares of Brown & Brown from $47.00 to $50.00 and gave the company a “neutral” rating in a research note on Thursday, December 31st.
 Six analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 The company currently has an average rating of “Hold” and a consensus target price of $48.50.

 Brown & Brown (NYSE:BRO) last released its quarterly earnings data on Sunday, January 24th.
 The financial services provider reported $0.32 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.29 by $0.03.
 Brown & Brown had a net margin of 18.02% and a return on equity of 13.26%.
 The firm had revenue of $642.10 million for the quarter, compared to the consensus estimate of $601.34 million.
 During the same quarter in the prior year, the company posted $0.28 earnings per share.
 The business’s revenue was up 10.9% on a year-over-year basis.
-As a group, equities analysts forecast that Brown & Brown, Inc. will post 1.64 earnings per share for the current fiscal year.
+On average, equities analysts predict that Brown & Brown, Inc. will post 1.64 earnings per share for the current year.

 The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, February 17th.
 Shareholders of record on Friday, February 5th were issued a dividend of $0.0925 per share.
 The ex-dividend date was Thursday, February 4th.
 This represents a $0.37 annualized dividend and a yield of 0.84%.
 Brown & Brown’s payout ratio is 26.43%.